 During his time in Parliament, Saqib served as Private Parliamentary Secretary (PPS) to Liz Truss, the then Secretary of State to the Department for International Trade in 2020.
 He then served as PPS to the Secretary of State, the Rt Hon.
 Sajid Javid MP up until July 2022.

 In September 2022, Saqib was appointed the Conservative Party's Vice Chair for Business.
 On the 29th November 2022, Saqib was elected onto the Foreign Affairs Committee.

 Charity work is a fundamental part of Saqib’s life: in July 2019 he raised £27,000 for Prostate Cancer UK and has supported charities around the world in providing education and training for women.
-He has also formerly served as a trustee of The Lord Mayor’s Charity in Birmingham and on the board of the Lunar Society.
-Saqib has written for the Birmingham Post and has appeared on Any Questions and The View with Adam Boulton on Sky News.
+He also sits on the board for West Midlands Reserve Forces and Cadets Association.
+He also been involved with a number of international charitable projects from a young age.
+Saqib has also formerly served as a trustee of The Lord Mayor’s Charity in Birmingham and on the board of the Lunar Society.

 Saqib often says, “The biggest influence on me is my father who moved to the UK in the 60s in pursuit of the ‘Great British Dream’, he taught me the values of hard work, integrity and determination which have driven my life so far.”

 Saqib lives in Dorridge with his family.